Skip to main content

 Security and Access Control

-Reports respect SoftyFlow's security model:
+Reports respect Softyflow's security model:

-• Role-based Access: Users see only data they're authorized to view
+• Role-based Access: Users see only data they're authorized to view through role management

 • Process Permissions: Reports inherit process-level security